jetsonhacks/installRealSenseSDK/README.md

 The Intel® RealSense™ SDK is here: https://github.com/IntelRealSense/librealsense The SDK library name is librealsense.
-This is for version 2 of the library, which supports the D400 series depth cameras, T265 tracking camera, and the SR300 depth camera.
+This is for version 2 of the library, which supports the D400 series depth cameras, T265 tracking camera, L515 lidar, and the SR300 depth camera.

 It is now possible on the NVIDIA Jetsons to do a simple install from a RealSense Debian repository (i.e. apt-get install).
 Previous versions of this repository require building librealsense from source, and (possibly) rebuilding the Linux kernel.